wang-jun-hao/tp/docs/UserGuide.md

 When creating your new account, fill in your desired `username`, `password`, your `name` and your `MCR`, then click create.

+Format: `username` and `password` need to be at least 5 characters long.

 ### 3.2 Viewing help : `help`

 Shows a message explaining how to access the help page.